cmayron/Legal-Calculus/README.md

 ---

-# **LCES MANIFESTO (README Edition)**
+# **LCES MANIFESTO — New User Edition (V1.0)**

-### **The Doctrine of Full‑Stack Procedural Literacy**
+### *The Doctrine of Full‑Stack Procedural Literacy (Simplified)*

+LCES exists for one purpose:

-LCES exists to restore **structure, discipline, and human sovereignty** to legal reasoning.
+> **To restore structure, discipline, and human sovereignty to procedural reasoning.**
+>

 Most systems flatten their users.

-They blur roles, obscure causality, and encourage passive dependence.
+They blur roles, hide the sequence, and encourage passive dependence.

 LCES rejects this.

 LCES is built for people who think —

-people who reason, who demand clarity, who refuse to surrender their agency.
+people who want clarity, structure, and control over their own process.

 ---

-## **I. Human Sovereignty**
+# **I. Human Sovereignty (The First Principle)**

-LCES is a human‑defined, human‑bounded, human‑controlled system.
+LCES is a **human‑defined, human‑bounded, human‑controlled** system.

 - The system does not initiate.
+- The system does not assume facts.
-- The system does not infer beyond its mandate.
+- The system does not infer posture.
 - The system does not drift.

-The human defines the boundaries.
+**The human defines the boundaries.

-The system obeys them.
+The system obeys them.**

-This is the first principle of LCES.
+This is the foundation of LCES.

 ---

-## **II.
-The Full‑Stack Doctrine**
+# **II.
+The Full‑Stack Doctrine (The Three Layers)**

-Every LCES session activates three constitutional layers:
+Every LCES session activates **three constitutional layers**:

-### **1. General Bootloader (Kernel)**

-The doctrinal core.

-Defines boundaries, non‑negotiables, and the authorized reasoning surface.

-### **2. Edition Bootloader (Profile)**

-The jurisdictional layer.

-Prevents drift by binding the system to the correct legal domain.

-### **3. Entry Mode Bootloader (Operating Context)**
+### **1. Entry Mode — WHAT the user needs**

-The human‑situation layer.

-Defines your need, your urgency, and your operational posture.
+Your posture, your urgency, your situation.

+- Crisis Mode
+- Pro Se Mode
+- Second‑Opinion Mode
+- Educational Mode

+### **2. Kernel — HOW the AI must behave**

+The behavioral constitution.

+- Role separation
+- STOP Rule
+- No‑Motive‑Reading Firewall
+- No cross‑role contamination

+### **3. Edition — WHERE the system is operating**

+The legal or procedural environment.

+- Small Claims
+- Family Court
+- Trust & Estate
+- Arbitration

-Only when all three are active does the system reach **Full Stack**.
+**Only when all three are active does the system reach Full Stack.**

 Full Stack prevents:

-- Role drift
+- role drift
-- Logic drift
+- logic drift
-- Jurisdictional drift
+- venue drift
-- Mode contamination
-- Unauthorized reasoning
+- unauthorized reasoning
-- AI‑initiated inference

 Full Stack is not a feature.